 This proxy is solicited on behalf of the Board of Directors of The Hain Celestial Group, Inc. (the "Company").
-The undersigned hereby appoints Irwin D. Simon and Ira J. Lamel, or any of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on December 2, 2004, and any adjournments thereof, upon all matters as may properly come before the meeting.
+The undersigned hereby appoints Irwin D. Simon and Ira J. Lamel, or any of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on December 1, 2005, and any postponements or adjournments thereof (including any vote to postpone or adjourn the Annual Meeting of Stockholders), upon all matters as may properly come before the meeting.
 Without otherwise limiting the foregoing general authorization, the proxies are instructed to vote as indicated herein.
 If no instruction is given the shares will be voted "FOR" items 1, 2 and 3 below, each of said items being more fully described in the accompanying Notice of Annual Meeting and Proxy Statement, receipt of which are hereby acknowledged.
 The Board of Directors Recommends You Vote "FOR" items 1, 2 and 3 below

-Bo ard of Directors Recommends You Vote "FOR" items 1, 2 and 3 below 1.
-Election of Directors FOR all nominees listed below (except as \Box WITHHOLD AUTHORITY to vote for \square marked to the contrary below) all nominees listed below (Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)
-Irwin D. Simon, Barry J. Alperin, Beth L. Bronner, Jack Futterman, Daniel R. Glickman, Marina Hahn, Andrew R. Heyer, Ro oger Meltzer, Mitchell A. Ring, Lewis D. Schiliro, D. Edward I. Smyth a nd Larry S. Zilavy 2.
-To approve the amendment to the 2002 Long Term Incentive and Stock Award Plan to increase the number of shares issuable over the term of the plan by 1,800,000 shares to 4,900,000 shares in the aggregate.
-For \square Against \square Abstain \square 3.
-To ratify the appointment of Ernst & Young LLP, to act as registered independent accountants of the Company for the fiscal year ear ending June 30, 2005.
-For 🗆 Against 🗆 Abstain  J
+1. Election of Directors

+FOR all nominees listed below (except as \Box marked to the

+WITHHOLD AUTHORITY to vote for \Box

+contrary below) all nominees listed below

+(Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)
+Irwin D. Simon, Barry J. Alperin, Beth L. Bronner, Jack Futterman, Daniel R. Glickman, Marina Hahn, Andrew R. Heyer, Roger Meltzer, Mitchell A. Ring, Lewis D. Schiliro, D. Edward I. Smyth and Larry S. Zilavy

-In their discretion, the proxies named above are authorized to vote upon such other business as may properly come before the meeting.
+2. To approve the adoption of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
+For \Box Against \Box Abstain \Box 3.
+To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2006.
+For Against  Abstain 🗆 In their discretion, the proxies named above are authorized to vote upon such other business as may properly come before the Annual Meeting of Stockholders or any postponement, adjournment or adjournments thereof, including any vote to postpone or adjourn the Annual Meeting of Stockholders.